Go deep, stay long

 History: Early rebreathers were used not for diving, but for escape.
 Mines and Submarines both presented situations where a compact breathing device was needed to allow crews to escape to safety.
 Theses were developed back in the early 1900, and produced in quantity by 1910.
 Open Circuit SCUBA was not commercially available until the mid 1940s.

 How do they work: Let’s start with a quick review of metabolism.
 Our cells take in food and Oxygen (O2).
 These are combined to produce energy, but have a toxic byproduct of Carbon Dioxide (CO2).
 Our Cardiopulmonary system takes some of the O2 from the air we breath, and distributes it to our cells.
-At the same time it takes the CO2 generated by our cells, and releases it into the air that we exhale.
+At the same time it takes the CO2 generated bouncy castle for sale by our cells, and releases it into the air that we exhale.
 The O2 and CO2 exchanged by our lungs is actually a small percentage of the volume of gas that we breath (about 3%-5%).

 On Open Circuit, when a diver inhales, the regulator provides the diver with gas (usually air) at same pressure as the surrounding water.
 When we exhale, the gas is vented out into the water producing the column of bubbles associated with diving.